vrooje/ScienceTeamGuide/Draft Guide.md

 The main classification tool used by the public on the project.

 #### Backend/Frontend
 We may talk a lot about front-end and back-end systems.
-The front-end is the main user interface and website that people see and use in their browser.
+The front-end is the main user interface (UI) and website that people see and use in their browser.
 The back-end refers to the database and API that serve subjects to the project and which saves data for reduction later on.

+#### Main Site, Blog, Talk

+Each project has a main site, where the classification interface sits and we give some background information.
+This is the **www.projectname.org** URL that will be shared around when the project is complete and is the public face of the project for virtually all people.

+Nearly all projects have a discussion site at **talk.projectname.org**.
+All the project's subjects are shown here and users are usually prompted to talk about any interesting subjects they classify.
+About 40% of users will visit Talk at least once.

+Finally, there will also be a blog for each site at **blog.projectname.org** where science teams are encouraged to blog background information, news and results.
+A smaller subset will visit the blog, and you can expect more dedicated and interested users to visit here.

+Both the blogs and Talk are covered in more depth later in this document.

+#### Database

+There is a large, central Zooniverse database that stores each project's subjects, classifications and annotations as well as all user details and Talk discussions.

+#### Ouroboros

+Our main API system is called Ouroboros and is the backbone of the Zooniverse.
+It communicates with the database, saving results and logging-in users as needed.
+It also delivers subjects to users and stores the rules for the delivery and grouping of subjects.

+#### Website 'Content'

+Sooner or later we will come to you for 'content' for the site.
+In development terms this means the words and images on the site.
+We'll need text from you and can guide you on the style and length of this content.
+You can see examples on all current Zooniverse projects.

+We'll be looking for a bit of background on the science and why it is important, as well as short biographies for the team.

 ___

-## Anatomy of a Zooniverse Project

-### Key Components

-Zooniverse projects have a common structure.

-- UI
-- Database
-- Ouroboros
-- Talk(?)
-- Subjects, Classifications and Annotations

-### Website 'Content'

-- We need text from you
-- Images, videos and biographies

-___

 ## Interface Design

+Once the project is under development we'll send round concepts and designs for the main classification interface.
+The team will require examples of subjects from your data to do this and the requirements the format of this data will be specific to each project.

 ### Example data

-- Importance of a good example dataset
+When delivering example data to the team, consider that this will be used to determine the look and feel of the project and the nature of the main classification interface.
+So try to send representative data.
+If only 1 in 20 images are 'cool' please try to send a representative set and not just your 20 best images (thought we may ask for those later).
+Similarly if you have data from several sources, it may be worth including examples from each.
+This will make sure we create the right kind of user-interface and website design.

 ### Agile Development

-- Rapid turnaround
-- Amazon EC2 URLs
+We operate in a mode where we try to build stuff, show it to you, and implement feedback quite rapidly.
+We appreciate that this is _not_ how science, or scientific publication, operates.

+This rapid turnaround means that we are always accepting comments and ideas in the early stages.
+It also means that things will not be complete until near the end.
+To that end have a system for ticketing issues for the project developers (see below).

+During development will send you emails with links to long Amazon URLs.
+These often temporary URLs are usually only for sharing within the science and development teams and may cease to work when the next version comes along.

 ### GitHub

-- Issues and ticketing problems
+We use a collaborative coding, versioning system called Git and a website called GitHub (http://www.github.com).
+Each project has its own GitHub code repository (or just 'repo') and we use the same site to log development issues for everyone involved.

+GitHub issues are a very powerful and effective way for everyone to log problems or suggestions whilst the site is under development.
+GitHub accounts are free and we encourage you to signup and let the team know your username.
+You can receive alerts when issues are discussed or completed and see if other people have already ticketed your idea or problem.
+GitHub links nicely with email so you don't need to keep logging into the site to see how things are going.

 ___